rschristopher/ischristtrue.com/src/truth.md

  we originally wanted to answer?

 This is, afterall, the human condition.
+We ought to know *something*,
+ anything, about
+ our own existence.

 > *the light, the light<br />
 > ~ the seeking, the searching ~<br />